jimweirich/rspec-given/README.md

 _Disabled_ context overrides the setting inherited from _Outer_ and will not process natural assertions.

-See the **configuration** section below to see how to enable natural assertions project wide.
+See the **configuration** section below to see how to disable natural assertions project wide.

 ### Matchers and Natural Assertions